Sources praise him for being “highly proficient” and “strong on substance and constantly ahead of the curve. He is always impressive!”

 - Assistance to various stakeholders in more than 50 EU trade defence investigations.

-- Successful defence of foreign exporters and domestic industry in the anti-dumping and safeguard investigations conducted by Canada, China, the Eurasian Economic Union, India, Turkey, Ukraine and other countries.
+- Successful defence of foreign exporters and domestic industry in the anti-dumping, anti-subsidy and safeguard investigations conducted by Brazil, Canada, China, the Eurasian Economic Union, India, Turkey, Ukraine, US and other countries.

 - Advice on compliance with the EU GSP regime resulting in major duty-saving opportunities.